tprasadtp/ubuntu-post-install/docs/faq/errors.md

 - Remember, some operations of the script can be very lengthy and can involve lots of downloads (If you used default list files, expect up to 2 GB of traffic).
 So, it might appear that script is stuck because cursor stops blinking.
 However it is not the case.
 If you are unsure please check the logs.

 !!! tip
-    In rare cases where your Script exited while installing a DEB file, which has unmet dependencies, you might see broken packages error.
+    In rare cases where your script exited while installing a DEB file, which has unmet dependencies, you might see broken packages error.
 In that case, run `sudo apt-get install -f` to fix the broken packages and run the script again.

 ## Issues not mentioned above?